UsefulHunter/UsefulHunter/README.md

   - [Twitter](https://twitter.com/Brian_Icaro)

+- ⚡ Fun facts:
-- ⚡ Fun fact: I'm played WoW for a long time, and almost every season that I play, I parse into top100 worldwide.
+  - I'm played WoW for a long time, and almost every season that I play, I parse into top100 worldwide.
+  - I discovered in 2021 that I have ADHD, and for not being medicated, I had to develop a list of habits and rules to make myself productive.
 - 🐱 Cat Name: Mephisto